YoungBoy Never Broke Again: Faith and beliefs

-Since his move to Utah, Gaulden has been visited by missionaries of the Church of Jesus Christ of Latter-day Saints, and he has stated his intention to be baptized into the church once his ankle monitor is removed.
+On August 8, 2018, Gaulden announced via social media that he converted to Islam, showing his then-girlfriend wearing a burqa.
+However, since his move to Utah in 2021, Gaulden has been visited by missionaries of the Church of Jesus Christ of Latter-day Saints, and he has stated his intention to be baptized into the church once his ankle monitor is removed.
+In a 2023 interview with DJ Bootleg Kev, Gaulden re-affirmed his commitment to Mormonism and compared himself to Porter Rockwell.